 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

-The Social Security Administration (SSA) defines kidney disease as an impairment of kidney function, where you gradually lose normal function of your kidneys.
-You may also see it referred to as chronic kidney disease or CKD in SSA documents.
+The Social Security Administration (SSA) defines kidney disease as an impairment of kidney function, meaning the kidneys gradually lose their ability to work properly over time.
+This condition is often referred to as chronic kidney disease (CKD) in SSA documents.

-The chronic condition could be the result of a specific disorder impacting the kidneys or from complications of other illnesses, such as stroke or congestive heart failure.
+Kidney disease may result from a specific disorder affecting the kidneys or from complications of other conditions, such as diabetes, high blood pressure, stroke, or congestive heart failure, which can lead to long-term kidney damage.

 Multiple forms of chronic kidney disease can qualify for disability benefits, including chronic glomerulonephritis, hypertensive nephropathy, diabetic nephropathy, chronic obstructive uropathy, and hereditary nephropathies.